Tanesha Beckford, MD

 Suggested rotations to take during residency

-Here are some rotations to consider when planning your elective time: international rotations, women's health clinic, community health clinics, public health administration, addiction clinics, preventive counseling, family planning clinics, domestic violence clinics, etc.
+Here are some rotations to consider when planning your elective time: international rotations, women's health clinics, community health clinics, public health administration, addiction clinics, preventive counseling, family planning clinics, domestic violence clinics, etc.

 Suggestions on how to excel during these elective rotations